 In March 2015, the Tacoma Rainiers announced a set of new logo marks, an updated version of the team’s primary script logo and the standalone “R” logo secondary mark.
 In addition to new logos, a new look was given to the club’s home alternate, away, and batting practice uniforms.
 A red alternate jersey, worn with a new red hat, was added to the rotation of uniform sets.
 The club’s new road uniform was modeled after the Tacoma Giants uniforms of the 1960s with a gray color scheme and block letters on the front.
 The final addition to the uniform set was a new batting practice cap, adorned with a mountain outline and a climbing axe with a baseball bat handle.

-- Tickets: Single game adult ticket prices are $13.50.
-Seniors 60+, children <14, and Military get a $1 discount.
-Everyone can sit on the grass terrace in right field for $7.50 per game.
+- Tickets: Single game tickets $11.
+Or, sit on the grass terrace in right field for $7.00 per game.
 For more ways to save, see below for single ticket promotions and season tickets.